 The new bridge replaced the former five-lane Port Mann Bridge, which was built in the early 1960s when the area's population was 800,000.
 Today, the bridge serves more than 800,000 vehicles in any given week.
 The old bridge just wasn't able to accommodate the region's growth.
 Now, the new bridge easily accommodates the more than 2.2 million people who now call Metro Vancouver home - not to mention the additional 1 million expected over the next 30 years.
 All told, the benefits are far-reaching.

 In fact, here are some benefits at a glance.
-The project:
+The project includes:

-- includes 37 kilometers of highway widening from Vancouver to Langley, eliminating the bottlenecks along the highway that currently tie up traffic
+- 37 kilometers of highway widening from Vancouver to Langley, eliminating bottlenecks along the highway;

-- includes a series of interchange and overpass improvements designed to provide faster, safer travel to, from and over the highway
+- a series of interchange and overpass improvements designed to provide faster, safer travel to, from and over the highway;

-- includes Rapid Bus service across the bridge – the first transit service on the bridge in a generation – connecting Langley to Burnaby in less than 25 minutes
+- Rapid Bus service across the bridge – the first transit service on the bridge in a generation – connecting Langley to Burnaby in less than 25 minutes;

-- means improved reliability.
-With traffic and congestion dramatically reduced, you'll be able to predict how long your drive will take, without having to leave an extra 30 minutes early just in case traffic is bad
+- improved reliability – with traffic and congestion dramatically reduced, you'll be able to predict how long your drive will take, without having to leave an extra 30 minutes early just in case traffic is bad;

 - improved safety – traffic incidents on the new bridge and highway 1 are dramatically reduced following safety improvements such as improved interchanges, new merging lanes, dedicated on- and off-ramps and an overall reduction in congestion;

 - saved time – compared to the old Port Mann Bridge, drivers today are saving hours a week (not to mention fuel) on the new bridge and highway.